DETAILED ACTION

 (wherein Dziaba further teaches relevant elements in light of the dependent claims:

-the rear registration boss comprising:
+the second registration boss comprising:

-Claims 10-14 and 16-19 are rejected under 35 U.S.C.
-103 as being unpatentable over US Pub 20240076117 by Wallin et al. (hereinafter “Wallin”) in view of US Pat 3854582 issued to Martinelli by (hereinafter “Martinelli”).
+Claims 10-14, 16-17 and 19 are rejected under 35 U.S.C.
+103 as being unpatentable over US Pub 20240076117 by Wallin et al. (hereinafter “Wallin”) in view of US Pat 3854582 issued to Martinelli by (hereinafter “Martinelli”) in view of DE 10355998 issued to Zucker by (hereinafter “Zucker”).

 Regarding claim 10, Wallin teaches a shipper configured to retain a dewar for shipment (Abstract, Fig 5, dewar shipper 105), the shipper comprising: